vocon-it/kubernetes-ingress/examples/appprotect-dos/README.md

     ```
     $ kubectl create -f webapp-ingress.yaml
     ```
     Note the App Protect Dos annotations in the Ingress resource.
-They enable BADOS protection by configuring App Protect Dos with the policy and log configuration created in the previous step.
+They enable DOS protection by configuring App Protect Dos with the policy and log configuration created in the previous step.

 ## 4. Test the Application